How to Easily Remove an Old Sink Strainer in 5 Simple Steps

 In most cases, the water shut off valve is located under the kitchen sink.
 The valve might be a knob, lever, or a turnkey.
 Ensure you turn it off in a clockwise direction to stop the water supply.
 Once you’ve turned off the water, inspect the pipes and valves for any dripping water and make sure everything is dry before proceeding to the next step.
 By turning off the water supply, you can easily remove the sink strainer without any mess and avoid any accidents.

-You may also like: How to Install a Kitchen Sink Strainer: A Simple Guide for Beginners
+You may also like: How to Clean a Mesh Sink Strainer: Simple and Effective Methods

 Loosen the Locknut